The Famous Five travelling

 It started to rain in the morning and the rain didn´t stop till we boarded to our flight back to Helsinki in the afternoon.
 We took an other way to drive back to Evenes airport and had a nice stop in the village of Laukvik.

 In Laukvik village we had a nice encounter with a Spanish friend of mine – Javier from Asturias who happened to be in Lofoten!
 Javier is professional in Tourism (Geoface.es) and geographer who has always had a special interest in Nordic countries and specially in Lofoten islands.
-He has been doing field surveys in Lofoten many years in many ocacions and that was the reason why he was visiting Lofoten this time as well.
-If you want to cooperate with him, just put in contact with him!
+He has been doing field surveys in Lofoten many years in many occasions and that was the reason why he was visiting Lofoten this time as well.

 Thank you my dear friends for sharing this unforgettable experience in Lofoten!